 Of course, were you to conduct the same experiment in America, you would probably discover that the white ones were favoured – apparently something to do with white indicating cleanliness and purity in the mind of the average American consumer, or so I’m told.

-There is a certain pleasure to be had from picking a freshly laid egg from the nest box, no matter its colour, but when it comes to placing a softly boiled one onto the breakfast table, the fact that it is brown certainly adds to the attraction.
+There is a certain pleasure to be had from picking a freshly laid egg from the nest box, no matter its colour (and, there are a number of different eggshell colours possible), but when it comes to placing a softly boiled one onto the breakfast table, the fact that it is brown certainly adds to the attraction.
 However, is the colour of their eggs sufficient reason to choose a particular breed?
 I guess it might be!

 In the UK and Europe, most consumers prefer brown eggs, while in the Americas, they prefer white, and commercial egg producers follow the demands of the consumer, which is why there are no white eggs in the UK.